INTO-CPS-Association/DTaaS/docs/admin/packages.md

 The packages on [npmjs](https://www.npmjs.com/org/into-cps-association) and [docker hub](https://hub.docker.com/u/intocps) are published at least once per release.
-The regular users are encouraged to use the packages from npm and docker.
+The regular users are encouraged to use the packages from npm and docker hub.

 A brief explanation of the packages is given below.